jcausey-astate/RandAnything/README.md

 ```cpp
 int d6 = die_roller(1, 6);   // Simulate rolling a 6-sided die.
 ```
 That's it!
 The 1 represents the _low_ end of the range of possible values, and the 6 represents the _high_ end of the range.
-A uniform random number in the range $[1,6]$ will be returned.
+A uniform random number in the range [1,6] will be returned.

 `RandAnything` will allow you to generate any kind of numeric value you want by following those two steps.

-**Range Note:** The range of values generated for integer-based values is a _closed range_ $[low, high]$, but floating-point-based values are produced in an _open range_ $[low, high)$ (the $high$ value is never actually produced, but values can get vanishingly close, according to the precision available in the type itself).
+**Range Note:** The range of values generated for integer-based values is a _closed range_ [low, high], but floating-point-based values are produced in an _open range_ [low, high) (the high value is never actually produced, but values can get vanishingly close, according to the precision available in the type itself).

 ## Generating `std::string` Values
 `RandAnything` can also generate randomized strings of type `std::string`!
 The process is nearly the same, but there are a few more options.

 For one thing, you can choose the _alphabet_ (set of characters) from which the string is chosen.
 By default it will consist of all _non-whitespace, printable_ characters (that is, characters that aren't whitespace and will result in a visible character on the screen).
 But you can customize the alphabet easily (more on that later).

-Also, you can choose to _either_ generate strings with a _variable length_ (whose length is in a range specified by $[low, high]$ similar to the numeric ranges shown above), or you can generate strings with a fixed length.
+Also, you can choose to _either_ generate strings with a _variable length_ (whose length is in a range specified by [low, high] similar to the numeric ranges shown above), or you can generate strings with a fixed length.

 Example Code:
 ```cpp